 I'd love to hear about your experience.
 Shoot me a DM on Instagram or hit me up via email at email@example.com.
 Happy crafting, guys!

 I'm always an advocate for shopping small and supporting local businesses when possible.
 So, this year I decided to put together a shopping guide that highlights some of the amazing businesses, artists, and makers in the Pittsburgh area.
-There's ONE MILLION shopping guides floating around the internet this time of the year, but this one hits close to home.
+There's millions of shopping guides floating around the internet this time of the year, but this one hits close to home.
 Literally.
 Shopping local helps out your co-workers, neighbors, family, and friends.
 It truly helps the local community thrive.

 On top of smelling incredible, there's some other notable perks.
 These candles are all-natural and made from 100% soy wax.
 That means they're clean burning.
 They don't produce any harmful gases or soot and produce a stronger scent when lit.

 PGH Candle is a great option for friends, family, a significant other, a grab bag, secret santa, or pretty much anyone on your list.
 The boys might even be into scents like "Fresh Coffee Beans" or "Whiskey".